GigaBash: Development

 A second batch of Godzilla DLC fighters, titled the Nemesis pack, was announced on April 25, 2024.
 Similar to the first two DLCs, trailers were released on May 2 and 9 to foreshadow its guest fighters.
 The DLC was released on May 16, 2024, adding King Ghidorah and Hedorah to the roster.

 On August 27, 2024, the Mighty DLC Pack, which consists of original DLC characters inspired by the Super Sentai/Power Rangers franchise, was announced.
 The two fighters, the invading space manticore Balzarr and the combining mecha R.O.J.A.K., were released on September 5.

 On October 20, 2024, during New York Comic-Con 2024, an Ultraman: Rising collaboration DLC was announced.
 Unlike previous DLCs, it introduces only a single character to the roster, the film's titular character (though he is also assisted in battle by the juvenile kaiju Emi).
-Released on November 28, it is available in Japan unlike the first Ultraman DLC pack, but still not in China due to regional restrictions and licensing agreements.
+Released on November 28, it is not available in China like the first Ultraman DLC due to regional restrictions and licensing agreements.

-On May 22, 2025, MechaJURAS, previously a gimmick in one stage, was announced as a playable character, set for release on May 29.
+On May 22, 2025, MechaJURAS, previously a gimmick in one stage, was announced as a playable character, released on May 29.

-On October 30, 2025, a Gamera Rebirth collaboration DLC was announced to release on November 20.
-A trailer released on November 13 revealed that the DLC will also come with one of Gamera's enemies, Guiron.
+On October 16 and 23, 2025, two trailers were released to tease an unnamed DLC.
+On October 30, this was officially revealed to be a Gamera Rebirth collaboration, with a trailer released on November 13 confirming that the other monster in the DLC is Guiron.
+The DLC was released on November 20.

+On February 26, 2026, an upcoming mobile version of the game was announced.
+On March 6 and 13, 2026, two teasers were released for the game's eighth DLC, revealed to be known as the "Final Ascension" on March 20.
+The DLC was released in March 2026, introducing Gaya Gigaman and Zargorah, two new arenas, and a story mode for Gigaman.

+On June 6, 2026, the ninth DLC, set for a July 9th release, was announced to be another Ultraman pack featuring Ultraman Zero and his nemesis, Ultraman Belial.

 Reception

 GigaBash received "mixed or average" reviews upon release, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 50% of critics.
 Mitchell Saltzman of IGN gave the a game an 7/10 rating, praising the game's simple controls, character movesets and gimmick-filled stages; he concluded that these characteristics made more suited for casual local play than solo or even online play, modes he deemed "at least present and serviceable".